NotCoffee418/MazeCreator/README.md

 ### Requirements ###
 * TrinityCore or cMangos
-* Windows 7 or better
+* Windows 7 or newer
 * [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653)

 ### How to build a maze ###